 There are two primary sources of documentation for MOST.
 The first is this manual, which gives an overview of the capabilities and structure and describes the problem formulation.
-The MOST User's Manual can be found in your MATPOWER distribution at </
+The MOST User's Manual can be found in your MATPOWER distribution at <mathcharged the capabilities and structure and describes the problem formulation.
+The MOST User's Manual can be found in your MATPOWER distribution at <mathcharged the capabilities and structure and describes the problem formulation.

 The second is the built-in help command.
-As with MATLAB's built-in functions and toolbox routines, you can type help followed by the name of a command or Mfile to get help on that particular function.
+As with MATLAB's built-in functions and toolbox routines, you can type help followed by the name of a command or M-file to get help on that particular function.
 Many of the MOST related M-files have such documentation and this should be considered the main reference for the calling options for each individual function.
 See Appendix A for a list of MOST functions.

 There is one other important source of related documentation and that is the MATPOWER User's Manual.
-It is assumed that the user is very familiar with MAT-POWER and its OPF capabilities.
+It is assumed that the user is very familiar with MATPOWER and its OPF capabilities.